NetsharpDEV/netsharpdev.github.io/_posts/2019-09-16-asynchronous-programming-in-dot-net.md

 Imagine a situation in which a user wants to download a list of e-mails in his e-mail client, e.g. Outlook.
 Choose the download button and ...?

-In a synchronous approach, his main program thread has just been blocked to perform email retrieval.
+In a synchronous approach, his main program thread has just been blocked to execute email retrieval.
 What does it mean?
 Well, at this point the application stops responding to any commands, you can not start writing a new message, change settings, etc. In today's world, something like this is unacceptable.
 Anyone who would see such an application would quickly remove it from their computer.
 And here, among other things, the asynchronous approach will apply.
-It will allow you to transfer the operation of loading the list of messages to a separate thread, so that the main thread will be unlocked and the user will be able to perform other operations, while the list of messages will be completed locally after the operation.
+It will allow you to transfer the operation of loading the list of messages to a separate thread, so that the main thread will be unlocked and the user will be able to execute other operations, while the list of messages will be completed locally after the operation.

 Asynchronous programming gives much better results in this situation, but by default it requires much more complicated code, but not this time!
 Microsoft in C # 5.0 introduced a brilliant solution to this problem, the keywords "async" and "await", which allow you to write code almost identical to the synchronous code, and making the operations are asynchronous.
 I already explain what's going on: